Do paper lanterns revive the Mid-Autumn Festival tradition.

 Empty

-The workshop on making lanterns made from Vietnamese folk paintings by the Magic Of Color Project (MOC) is regularly held at the Temple of Literature and Ho Van, and is also open on occasions such as Children's Day, Mid-Autumn Festival or Lunar New Year.
-Ms. Nguyen Thi Huu, the founder of the project, shared: "I want to create a space for young people to breathe life into traditional values, bringing folk paintings out of the glass frame and back into life."
-Not only stopping at the workshop, the group also organizes field tours to craft villages, as well as researches the application of folk painting images on everyday products such as cloth bags, water bottles, and interior decorative lamps.
+The Magic Of Color (MOC) Project regularly organizes workshops on making Vietnamese folk-painted paper lanterns at the Temple of Literature and Ho Van Lake, and also holds events such as Children's Day, Mid-Autumn Festival, and Lunar New Year.
+Ms. Nguyen Thi Huu, the project's founder, shared: "I want to create a space where young people can breathe life into traditional values, bringing folk paintings out of the glass and back into everyday life."
+Beyond workshops, the group also organizes field tours to traditional craft villages and researches the application of folk painting imagery to everyday products such as fabric bags, water bottles, and decorative interior lamps.

 Chị Nguyễn Thị Hữu, sáng lập dự án Magic Of Color

-Ms. Nguyen Thi Huu, founder of Magic Of Color project
+Ms. Nguyen Thi Huu, founder of the Magic Of Color project.

-This is an activity that combines traditional handicrafts and the creative inspiration of young people, aiming to awaken the love for Vietnamese folk culture.
-In the workshop space, participants are guided to draw patterns and paste Do paper to create a complete lamp.
-These seemingly small steps require meticulousness and patience, from mixing colors to drawing folk patterns to make them original but not old.
+This activity combines traditional crafts with the creative inspiration of young people, aiming to rekindle a love for Vietnamese folk culture.
+In the workshop space, participants are guided in drawing patterns and gluing dó paper to create a complete lamp.
+These seemingly small steps require meticulousness and patience, from mixing colors to drawing folk patterns in an authentic yet modern way.

 Người tham gia tỉ mỉ vẽ họa tiết lợn đàn trên giấy dó – hình ảnh quen thuộc trong tranh dân gian Đông Hồ

-Participants meticulously draw a herd of pigs on Do paper – a familiar image in Dong Ho folk paintings
+Participants meticulously painted the image of a herd of pigs on dó paper – a familiar image in Dong Ho folk paintings.

 Empty